Phone: 817-697-4038 Fax: 877-409-3962

 When properly treated, most dislocated joints regain their normal function after a couple weeks spent resting and rehabilitating.
 However, some joints, such as the shoulder, may suffer an increased risk of dislocation moving forward.

-What are the symptoms of a dislocation?
+What are the symptoms of a joint dislocation?

 • Visibly deformed or out-of-place joint